wavemaker/docs/learn/react-native/pdf-preview-and-download.md

 2. Add **link** and **Password** properties to the custom widget

 :::note
-We can render this prefab with or without password-protected files.
+We can render this Prefab with or without password-protected files.
 :::

 <img src={CreateProperties} style={{width:"35%"}} />

 ### Prefab Configuration

-On creating a prefab we can configure it by following the steps given below.
+On creating a Prefab we can configure it by following the steps given below.

 1. Click on **Setting** icon, then click on  **Prefab Configuration**.
 Now, select the Resources tab and in **Script** section add `react-native-pdf@6.6.2` and `react-native-blob-util@0.19.8` dependencies to the scripts and then click on Save.